 When the urine stops flowing, slowly remove the catheter.

-Wash the catheter in mild soap and water.
+Clean the catheter with soap and warm water.

-Wash your hands.
+Wash your hands again.
 If you used a basin, wash it out.

 Burning in the urinary tract or pubic area

 Sand-like material (sediment) or mucus in the urine